withastro/docs/src/pages/en/guides/deploy/aws.md

     Do not forget to replace `<BUCKET_NAME>` with the name of your bucket and to authenticate your CLI with your AWS credentials.
     :::

 4. Update your bucket policy to allow public access.
-You can find this setting in bucket's Permissions > Bucket policy.
+You can find this setting in the bucket's **Permissions > Bucket policy**.

     ```json
     {